Przemyśl

 Przemyśl owes its long and rich history to the advantages of its geographic location.
-The city lies in an area connecting mountains and lowlands known as the Przemyśl Gate (Brama Przemyska), with open lines of transportation, and fertile soil.
+The city lies in an area connecting mountains and lowlands known as the Przemyśl Gate (Brama Przemyska), with open lines of transport, and fertile soil.
 It also lies on the navigable San River.
 Important trade routes that connect Central Europe from Przemyśl ensure the city's importance.
 The Old Town of Przemyśl is listed as a Historic Monument of Poland.

+Since the start of the Russian invasion of Ukraine on 24 February 2022, Przemyśl has been a point of refuge for many Ukrainians, as it is located near the Poland–Ukraine border and serves as the end point of the Lviv–Przemyśl railway junction.